Crazy Eights: Basic play

 If the stock pile runs out, all played cards except for the top one are reshuffled to form a new stock.

 The game ends as soon as one player has emptied their hand.
 That player collects a payment from each opponent equal to the point score of the cards remaining in that opponent's hand.
 8s score 50, court cards 10 and all other cards face value.
 If the players run out of cards in the deck, the player with the lowest point score in their hand scores the difference between that hand and each opponent's hand.

 The winner of the game is the first player to reach a specific number of points.
-For two players it is 100 points, three players 150, four 200, five 250, six 300 and for seven players 350.
+The number of points needed to win is calculated by multiplying the number of players by 50.
+So, for two players it is 100 points, three players 150, four 200, five 250, six 300 and for seven players 350.

 Variations

 Card game historian John McLeod describes Crazy Eights as "one of the easiest games to modify by adding variations", and many variant rules exist.
 Common rules applied to cards include: